 It took three short months for the locals to band together and organise a huge fund raiser—and what better way to raise funds than to stage a bike and car show?
-I know what your thinking!
-Girl Guides, hotrods and motorcycles, what a strange mix!
-But let me tell you, the show went over really well and all involved were more than happy with the outcome.

 The show was held at the Gatton Showgrounds, home of the famous Gatton swapmeet and a venue I have visited many times to watch speedway racing, classic motorcycle displays, and where my brother pulled on his boots for the last time to play in the district QAFL Grand Final.
 Which team won on the day?
 Like I said, a lot of fond memories at this historic site.

 I caught up with Vikki Carsburg, the district leader of the Gatton Girl Guides for 11 years.
 She told me the Guides hut was totally guttered during the arson attack and that the replacement cost was going to be up around the $40,000 mark.
 Not cheap, but to their credit a new site has already been chosen and plans are in place for the new kitchen to be purchased.
 The bike and car show is just one of many fundraisers underway with lots more to come.
 Vikki went on to offer a special thanks to the Life and Death Motorcycle Club for its invaluable support towards the organisation of the show.